-- 1. Run a 4-conductor low-voltage (24V) electrical wire through the wall until it reaches the HRV/ERV. - 2.
-Connect the control wires to the 4-conductor wire according to its respective colors. - 3.
-Next, connect the 4-conductor wire to the HRV/ERV's terminal according to its respective colors.
-See page 24 Section "Electrical Interface". - 4.
+- Run a 4-conductor low-voltage (24V) electrical wire through the wall until it reaches the HRV/ERV. - 2.
+Connect each wire to the control's terminal block according to its respective color. - 3.
+Connect the 4 wires to the HRV/ERV's terminal block according their colors. - 4.
 Screw the backside of the control panel to the wall.
 Use the mounting screws to secure the top section into place.